Screening Acquisition Targets: Red Flags Beyond the CIM

 As an acquisition operator, your goal is not to confirm the CIM's narrative; it is to find the friction points that the seller's broker has omitted.
 Doing this pre-LOI saves you tens of thousands of dollars in wasted legal, accounting, and diligence fees on transactions that are fundamentally flawed.

-In many SMBs under $10M in transaction value, the founder is the business.
+In many businesses under $10M in transaction value, the founder is the business.
 They hold the relationships with top accounts, make every operational decision, and resolve all service failures.

 If a target's financial statements are clean but their operational data (customer retention, job-level profitability, employee turnover) is tracked in personal Excel sheets or manual notebooks, proceed with caution.